Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 Using hot water for washing might feel good when it’s cold outside, but it strips away even more of your skin’s natural oils.

-What Storage and Hygiene Mistakes Are Compromising Your Products Safety?
+What Storage and Hygiene Mistakes Are Compromising Your Product’s Safety?

 Many people don’t realize that how you store and handle your skincare products can make a huge difference in their safety and effectiveness.
-Poor storage can cause products to lose their power, become contaminated, or even develop harmful bacteria that can cause skin infections.
+Poor storage can cause products to lose their potency, become contaminated, or even develop harmful bacteria that can cause skin infections.

 What Expired Product Mistakes Can Cause Skin Problems?